briefings/briefings.github.io/briefings/sars/impending-outbreaks.md

   </ul>
 </div>

-<p>I will write more about percentage change curves in future.
-Meanwhile, a few graphs are illustrated below.</p>

 <br>

 ### Graphs

-<p>Note, the most consistently available data sets are the tests, positives, and deaths data sets.</p>
+<p>More will be written about percentage change curves in future.
+Meanwhile, the links below lead to a few graphs.
+Note, the most consistently available data sets are the tests, positives, and deaths data sets.</p>